ai-idt/ai-idt.github.io/projects.md

 # DL-Prior
 ![DL-Prior](/assets/DL-Prior.png)
-Biophysical modeling, particularly involving partial differential equations (PDEs), offers significant potential for tailoring disease treatment protocols to individual patients.
+Biophysical modeling, particularly using partial differential equations (PDEs), offers significant potential to tailor disease treatment protocols to individual patients.
 However, the inverse problem-solving aspect of these models presents a substantial challenge, either due to the high computational requirements of model-based approaches or the limited robustness of deep learning (DL) methods.
 We propose a novel framework that leverages the unique strengths of both approaches in a synergistic manner.
 Our method incorporates a DL ensemble for initial parameter estimation, facilitating efficient downstream evolutionary sampling initialized with this DL-based prior.

 [[Paper]](https://ieeexplore.ieee.org/document/10748406) | [[Code]](https://github.com/jonasw247/a-learnable-prior-improves-inverse-tumor-growth-modeling)